Djibouti: Foreign relations

 Foreign relations of Djibouti are managed by the Djiboutian Ministry of Foreign Affairs and International Cooperation.
 Djibouti maintains close ties with the governments of Somalia, Ethiopia, France and the United States.
 It is likewise an active participant in African Union, United Nations, Non-Aligned Movement, Organisation of Islamic Cooperation and Arab League affairs.
 Since the 2000s, Djiboutian authorities have also strengthened relations with Turkey.

+Djibouti has been a member of The Forum of Small States (FOSS) since the group's founding in 1992.

 Military

 The Djiboutian Armed Forces include the Djiboutian Army, which consists of the Djiboutian Navy, the Djiboutian Air Force, and the National Gendarmerie (GN).
 As of 2011, the manpower available for military service was 170,386 males and 221,411 females aged 16 to 49.
 Djibouti spent over US$36 million annually on its military as of 2011 (141st in the SIPRI database).
 After independence, Djibouti had two regiments commanded by French officers.
 In the early 2000s, it looked outward for a model of army organization that would best advance defensive capabilities by restructuring forces into smaller, more mobile units instead of traditional divisions.

 The first war to involve the Djiboutian Armed Forces was the Djiboutian Civil War between the Djiboutian government, supported by France, and the Front for the Restoration of Unity and Democracy (FRUD).
 The war lasted from 1991 to 2001, although most of the hostilities ended when the moderate factions of FRUD signed a peace treaty with the government after suffering an extensive military setback when the government forces captured most of the rebel-held territory.
 A radical group continued to fight the government, but signed its own peace treaty in 2001.
 The war ended in a government victory, and FRUD became a political party.

 As the headquarters of the IGAD regional body, Djibouti has been an active participant in the Somali peace process, hosting the Arta conference in 2000.
 Following the establishment of the Federal Government of Somalia in 2012, a Djiboutian delegation attended the inauguration ceremony of Somalia's new president.

 In recent years, Djibouti has improved its training techniques, military command and information structures and has taken steps to becoming more self-reliant in supplying its military to collaborate with the United Nations in peacekeeping missions, or to provide military help to countries that officially ask for it.
 Now deployed to Somalia and Sudan.